 Sky-Watcher CQ350 Pro

-The new Sky-Watcher CQ350 Pro offers plenty of payload capacity but remains fairly portable, with easy operation via the provided hand controller, with an aftermarket WiFi dongle, or via software on your PC, which can easily plug into the CQ350’s USB ports.
+The Sky-Watcher CQ350 Pro offers plenty of payload capacity but remains fairly portable, with easy operation via the provided hand controller, with an aftermarket WiFi dongle, or via software on your PC, which can easily plug into the CQ350’s USB ports.

 Losmandy G11GT